OWASP/ASVS/5.0/en/0x18-V10-Malicious.md

 ## V10.1 Code Integrity

 The best defense against malicious code is "trust, but verify".
-Introducing unauthorized or malicious code into code is often a criminal offence in many jurisdictions.
+Introducing unauthorized or malicious code into code is often a criminal offense in many jurisdictions.
 Policies and procedures should make sanctions regarding malicious code clear.

 Lead developers should regularly review code check-ins, particularly those that might access time, I/O, or network functions.